SourabhSPrasad/ipcam_ws/README.md

 # ipcam_ws
-Run the commad python -m SimpleHTTPServer 7000 after going into the index folder
+Run the commad "python -m SimpleHTTPServer 7000" after going into the index folder